Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Spiritual materials to be used in space clearing and blessing: bluestone, Epsom salt, ammonia solution, Chinese Wash, holy water, Van Van oil, red brick dust, brown sugar, and herb mixtures

-If for some reason you feel very uncomfortable about how the place feels, redecorate it and rearrange the furniture.
-Do this to create the space that suits your will and the flow of your movements.
+If you feel uncomfortable about the place for some reason, redecorate it and rearrange the furniture.
+Do this to create a space that suits your will and the flow of your movements.
 Inhabit the area so that other evil spirits will not inhabit it.

 Offerings to the guardian or protective spirits of the house.